Professional brand and networking Thought Leadership and Content Creation

 • LinkedIn Update: Replace the bullet points under your current job title with one of your new stories.
 Use "I" language (like "I guided a team to...") to make it more personal.

 • Portfolio Update: Create a "Featured Projects" section on your resume or website.
 Put your two strongest stories here.
+Once you have two or three solid case studies, you can also turn that expertise into a webinar or online course to reach a wider audience.

 • Interview Practice: Practice telling these three stories out loud.
 Use them as your main answers for questions like "Tell me about a time you..."